rjkroege/wikitools/README.md

 : code to make reports, calendars, linkmaps, etc. In particular, the code to make link maps or the like lives here.

+`testhelpers`
+: package code imported only into tests.